 8.3 Other than title deeds and other original documents, we can destroy any papers and records (including electronic records) that we hold relating to your matters after six years.

-8.4 We retain copyright in works we prepare unless we have specifically agreed otherwise.
+8.4 We retain copyright and all other rights of ownership in works we prepare and the files, correspondence and documents relating to your matter unless we have specifically agreed otherwise.
 You have a perpetual non- exclusive royalty free licence to use the version of the documents which we deliver to you.

 8.5 We will not destroy documents you ask us to deposit in safe custody.